Skip to main content

 In old magic, it wasn’t uncommon for a rootworker or witch to collect coffin nails during or shortly after a burial.
 Sometimes these were paid for — people used to give the gravedigger a little something extra in exchange for access to dirt, nails, or personal effects.
 Sometimes they were scavenged from abandoned graveyards or disused coffins.
 Hyatt's informants even expect you'll steal them from a grave.

 Nowadays as it's more common to buy readymade rather than to make, suppliers offer manufactured “coffin nails”, which are usually square-cut or blackened nails.
 Sometimes they're packaged with graveyard dirt, or have been ritually smoked.
 These can work just fine in spells — if you treat them accordingly.
-The power is in how they’re charged, not whether they’ve literally held a lid down.

 Most often thought of in conjunction with curses, there are many uses for the humble coffin nail: